Preview Our 16 Latest Bond Picks

 Source: Fidelity.com corporate bond searches.

 There is one other important conclusion we can draw from this bond price chart: it was slightly easier to find bargains on May 16, 2021 vs. December 2, 2021.
-Bondsavvy's bond investment strategy is focused on maximizing total returns.
+Bondsavvy's bond investment strategy is focused on maximizing long-term income and total returns.
 Similar to stocks, we want to buy low and sell high.
 The bars bracketed in orange show the bonds priced below 95.00.
 On May 16, 2021, 9.8% of the 1,120 bonds were priced below 95.00 compared to 7.0% on December 2, 2021.

 Advantages of Corporate Bonds Being Priced Relative to the Par Value of a Bond